RULES AND REGULATIONS OF THE LHRA

 The LHRA reserves the right to change an event fee without prior notification to the membership.

-1. The cost of the use of the LHRA Insurance will be a $100 Flat Fee, plus $2.00 per registered participant.
-The $100 Flat Fee will be paid with the application for the event, will be due thirty (30) days before the event.
+1. The cost of the use of the LHRA Insurance will be a $200 Flat Fee * This fee is subject to a review by the LHRA as each event is different, the number of reenactors, spectators, location etc. A very large event will cost more to insure.
+This means Insurance fees could change based on these factors.
+There is also a $2.00 per registered participant fee to be collected at the event.
+The $200 Flat Fee * will be paid with the application for the event, will be due thirty (30) days before the event.
 The participant fee will be paid to the LHRA within 30 days after the event.
 Additional Named Insured for events will be at an additional cost to the requester.
 In the event that the event is not approved by the LHRA, the Flat Fee amount will be refunded.

 Types of LHRA Events